A dual characterisation of simple and subdirectly-irreducible temporal Heyting algebras: Preliminaries

 \section{Preliminaries}

 In this section, we define the relevant category/variety of algebras $\tHA$, class of frames (i.e.\ sets with binary relations) $\tTran$, and category of ordered topological spaces $\tES$ for the current paper.
-We do this by recalling the definitions of intermediary categories/classes $\fHA$, $\Tran$, and $\fES$.
-We then recall some results of Esakia duality as well as a relevant specification to $\fHA$.
+We do this by first recalling the definitions of intermediary categories/classes $\fHA$, $\Tran$, and $\fES$.
+(These are, themselves, modal augmentations of the classes of Heyting algebras \cite{Esa19,BezJon06}, posets \cite{BezJon06}, and Esakia spaces \cite{GehGoo24,Esa19} respectively.)
+We then recall some results of Esakia duality \cite{GehGoo24,Esa19} as well as a relevant specification to $\fHA$.

-First we establish some basic set-theoretic and category-theoretic notation. \begin{ntn} Let $X$ be a set, $w \in X$, and $S,T \sub X$.
+First we establish some basic set-theoretic, algebraic, order-topological, and categorical notation. \begin{ntn} Let $X$ be a set, $w, w' \in X$, and $S,T \sub X$.
 We let $S - T$ denote set-theoretic difference, i.e.\ $\compin{x}{S}{x \notin T}$, and we let $-S$ denote set-theoretic complement, i.e.\ $X - S$.
 Given binary relations $R, R'$ on $X$, we define the following.